• Skip to primary navigation

 Jump to Recipe Print Recipe

-This healthy chicken curry is comforting all around and ready in 30 minutes.
-Serve with whole-wheat naan or rice for scooping out the ultra-creamy sauce when indulging.
+This creamy Indian coconut chicken curry is so comforting and ready in 30 minutes.
+Serve with naan or rice to scoop out the ultra-creamy sauce when indulging.

 Jump to recipe